Nstamour-art/XogotDocs/Documentation.docc/Manual/xr/basic_xr_locomotion.md

 We start by adding a [StaticBody3D](https://docs.godotengine.org/en/stable/classes/class_staticbody3d.html#class-staticbody3d) node to our root node and we rename this to Floor.
 We add a [MeshInstance3D](https://docs.godotengine.org/en/stable/classes/class_meshinstance3d.html#class-meshinstance3d) node as a child node for our Floor.
-Then create a new [PlaneMesh](https://docs.godotengine.org/en/stable/classes/class_planemesh.html#class-planemesh) as it's mesh.
+Then create a new [PlaneMesh](https://docs.godotengine.org/en/stable/classes/class_planemesh.html#class-planemesh) as its mesh.
 For now we set the size of the mesh to 100 x 100 meters.
 Next we add a [CollisionShape3D](https://docs.godotengine.org/en/stable/classes/class_collisionshape3d.html#class-collisionshape3d) node as a child node for our Floor.
 Then create a BoxShape as our shape.